obsidianmd/obsidian-help/en/Plugins/Quick switcher.md

 ## Open Quick switcher

-There are several ways to open Quick Switcher, when it’s enabled:
+There are several ways to open Quick Switcher, when it's enabled:
 - Press `Ctrl+O` (or `Cmd+O` on macOS) to open the Quick switcher;
 - In the ribbon, click **Open Quick switcher** (magnifying glass on document icon);
-- On mobile, when you’re not editing a note, tap the plus icon at bottom center of the app.
+- On mobile, when you're not editing a note, tap the plus icon at bottom center of the app.

 ## Open a note with Quick switcher